mohammedzaher/weatherJournalApp/README.md

 # Weather-Journal App Project

 ## Overview
-This project requires to create an asynchronous web app that uses Web API and user data to dynamically update the UI.
+This application is an asynchronous web app that uses Web API and user data to dynamically update the UI.

 ### install require packages
 To run this project on your machine, nodejs should have been installed on your local machine then install the following packages